GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 MintingNeeded = HumanTorq_in (TokenTork_out/TokenTork_in - 1)

 Seeing as there's no Bond Network yet, I'm waiting for my payment ;)

+This is tongue-in-cheek, but such a system is possible as well, worked into the same Bond Network, powered by community blockchain analysis of conversation artifacts and betting on the outcome...
+What's your bet?

 Author's Note: This is a living White Paper.
 Any and all changes are recorded via GitHub commits, and the revision history is a matter of public record.